Defense Commissary Agency: Commissaries today

 Today's customers also pay a surcharge on their purchases, which was mandated by Congress in 1952 to make commissaries more self-sustaining.
 The surcharge, which has been set at 5 percent since April 1983, provides modern shopping facilities for service members at a reduced cost to taxpayers.
 Unlike a tax, surcharge funds go right back into the commissary to work for commissary customers, paying for the cost of building new stores, renovating and repairing existing ones and purchasing equipment and store-level information technology systems such as cash registers.

 Commissary patrons worldwide save thousands of dollars annually on their grocery bills.
 Customers can use manufacturer's coupons to save even more on their commissary purchases.
-Annual sales now are nearly $5 billion.
+As of 2024, annual sales were nearly $5 billion.

 Surveys consistently rate the commissaries as one of the military's top non-pay benefits.
 Many young service families, particularly those stationed in high cost-of-living urban areas, could not make ends meet without the price savings provided by the commissaries.

-DeCA has delivered more than $2 in savings to customers for every taxpayer dollar used to support the commissary system.
-In other words, preserving this level of compensation in direct dollar payments to military personnel would cost the government more than twice the current fund appropriation.
+In 2010, DeCA estimated that it saved patrons $2.7 billion and had an operations cost of $1.3 billion.
+In March 2017, the United States Government Accountability Office (GAO) published a report with recommendations that DeCA update its methodology for calculating savings for patrons.
+As of August of that year, DeCA had implemented GAO's recommendations.
+However, a 2022 report by GAO found that the methodology to calculate the savings rate for commisaries outside the continental US (OCONUS) was unreliable.
+The report also found that DeCA was only able to achieve its goal savings rate due to the higher savings rate for OCONUS commissaries.
+As of 2025, GAO's recommendation to improve the OCONUS savings rate methodology had not been implemented.
+In 2024, DeCA estimated that it saved patrons $1.58 billion and had an operations cost of $1.7 billion, $1.5 billion of which was funded from appropriations.